egch/azure-az104-flashcards/WebApps.md

 Binding

 ## Backups
-Service Plan: Standard or higher.
+- Service Plan: Standard or higher.
-Storage Account is needed
+- Storage Account is needed

 Restore a prev state into a new webapp.

+Storage Account is required for custom backup